-- 2.7.2 Conditions shall be regarded as dangerous if there is actual and foreseeable risk to the safety of any player or umpire. - 2.7.3 Conditions shall be regarded as unreasonable if, although posing no risk to safety, it would not be sensible for play to proceed. - 2.7.4 If the umpires consider the ground is so wet or slippery as to deprive the bowler of a reasonable foothold, the fielders of the power of free movement, or the batters of the ability to play their strokes or to run between the wickets, then these conditions shall be regarded as so bad that it would be dangerous and unreasonable for play to take place.
+- 2.7.2 Conditions shall be regarded as dangerous if there is actual and foreseeable risk to the safety of any player or umpire. - 2.7.3 Conditions shall be regarded as unreasonable if, although posing no risk to safety, it would not be sensible for play to proceed.

-- 2.7.5 If conditions during a rain stoppage improve and the rain is reduced to drizzle, the umpires must consider if they would have suspended play in the first place under similar conditions.
-If the on-field umpires agree that the current drizzle would not have caused a stoppage, then play shall resume immediately. - 2.7.6 If, during a suspension of play pursuant to the Australian Cricket Heat Policy, conditions improve such that the relevant Heat Stress Index falls below the threshold rating for suspension of play, then the on-field umpires must consider if they would have suspended play in the first place under similar conditions.
-If both on-field umpires agree the current HSRI would not have caused a suspension in play, then play shall resume immediately
+- 2.7.4 If the umpires consider the ground is so wet or slippery as to deprive the bowler of a reasonable foothold, the fielders of the power of free movement, or the batters of the ability to play their strokes or to run between the wickets, then these conditions shall be regarded as so bad that it would be dangerous and unreasonable for play to take place. - 2.7.5 If conditions during a rain stoppage improve and the rain is reduced to drizzle, the umpires must consider if they would have suspended play in the first place under similar conditions.
+If the on-field umpires agree that the current drizzle would not have caused a stoppage, then play shall resume immediately. - 2.7.1 If, during a suspension of play pursuant to the Australian Cricket Heat Policy, conditions improve such that the relevant Heat Stress Risk Index falls below the threshold rating for suspension of play, then the on-field umpires must consider if they would have suspended play in the first place under similar conditions.
+If both on-field umpires agree that the current HSRI would not have caused a suspension in play, then play shall resume immediately.

-NOTE: Heat Stress Risk Index and heat stress interventions will be managed in accordance with Appendix K.
+Note: Heat Stress Risk Index and heat stress interventions will be managed in accordance to Appendix K

-- 2.7.7 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.7.8 If a shadow from the fielder falls across the striker's half of the pitch, the fielder must remain stationary from the time the bowler commences his/her run up until the striker has received the ball.
+- 2.7.2 The umpires shall disregard any shadow on the pitch from the stadium or from any permanent object on the ground. - 2.7.3 The umpire should note the provisions of the Cricket Australia Heat Policy which is at Appendix K - 2.7.4 If a shadow from the fielder falls across the striker's half of the pitch, the fielder must remain stationary from the time the bowler commences his/her run up until the striker has received the ball.
 In the event of a fielder moving before the striker receives the ball, the umpire shall call and signal Dead Ball if he/she considers the striker has been disadvantaged by the action.

-2.8 Suspension of play in dangerous or unreasonable
+2.8 Suspension of play in dangerous or unreasonable circumstances

-circumstances